2Toad/d20/contribute.md

 #### Git Hooks

-The d20 project includes Husky for running Git Hooks.
+This project includes Husky for running Git Hooks.
 Running `git commit` will trigger `lint-staged` which will lint all files currently staged in Git.
-If linting fails, the commit will be cancelled
+If linting fails, the commit will be cancelled.

+> The `postinstall` script in package.json is automatically called by `npm install` and will configure Husky for use in your local environment.

 ### Dependencies